dreadwrr/Recentchanges-Linux/README.md

-Version 6.0.0 posted to this repo and pyinstaller repo Have to test on always before release. also test the pyinstaller
+Version 6.0.0 posted to this repo and pyinstaller repo <br>
+Have to test on always before release. also test the pyinstaller